alexandrezlima/documentations/docs/lockon.md

     <figcaption>Chosen component not inherited, socket and offset</figcaption>
     </figure>

+    ??? tip "Tip: how do I find sockets in a skeletal mesh?"
+        You can find sockets by opening the skeleton of the skeletal mesh.
+You can copy the bone name of the skeleton you want to lock-on and use it as the socket name.

 Notice that you can add more than one component, and for each component you can add multiple sockets.
 Thais means you can have targets with multiple lock-on points.

 That's all for the `Target Component`.
 You can check some extra details in the [{==#variables==}](#variables) section, such as `bShowReticle` and `bIsTarget` variables.